top of page

 There are three typical viewing distances:

-• Long- driving, cycling, watching television, playing golf
+• Far- driving, cycling, watching television, playing golf

 • Intermediate- an arm's length distance, such as working at the computer